MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/universal-image.md

 ### Prerequisites

-The following are the prerequisites are needed to deploy multi-model driver support.
-The prerequisites include:
+Prerequisites to deploy multi-model driver support are as follows:

 - System SKU
 - A workstation to author content on the USB